Siberpone/lazy-pony-prompter/README.md

 You can save your currently loaded prompts for future use by typing in the desired name in the `Prompts Collection Name` textbox and clicking the `Save` button.

 You can load previously saved prompts by selecting the desired collection from `Prompts Collection Name` textbox (just start typing the name or select it from the dropdown hint) and clicking the `Load` button.
-If you have the `Autofill Extra Options` checkbox ticked, it will also populate the `Prefix`, `Suffix` and `Tag Filter` textboxes automatically if available (values of these textboxes are written to the prompts collection info when you save it).
+If you have the `Autofill Tags Filter` checkbox ticked, it will also populate the `Tag Filter` textboxe automatically if available (tag filter text is written to the prompts collection info when you save it).

 To delete unwanted collection, select it from the `Prompts Collection Name` textbox and click the `Delete` button.

-### 🚫 Negative Prompt Handling

-LPP includes "standard" V5 negative prompt by default.
-This can be disabled by unticking the "Include Standard Negative Prompt" checkbox.
-The "standard" negative prompt is appended to whatever you type in the normal webui negative prompt textbox.
+### ✨ Prompts Styling

+LPP fully supports [A1111 styles feature](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#styles).
+Any styles you select in the style box will be correctly applied to LPP-generated prompts.
+Furthermore, you can use the standard A1111 prompt textbox in the same way.
+By default, the prompt textbox content will be appended to LPP prompts, but you can alter that by including the special `{prompt}` token in a place where you want the LPP-generated prompts to be pasted.
+Examples:

+* *Place special Pony Diffusion V5 tags at the front:* `source_pony, score_9, {prompt}`;
+* *Pad EasyFluff prompt with some quality tags:* `best quality, {prompt}, by ivan shishkin`.

 ### 🔑 API Key

 To further personalize your queries you can provide LPP with your personal Derpibooru API key (requires Derpibooru account).
 This will enable LPP to use your personal [Derpibooru filters](https://derpibooru.org/filters) and access images from your watch list.
-To provide the API key, you must create the `api_key` file in the root LPP extension directory (normally this would be `.../stable-diffusion-webui/extentions/lazy-pony-prompter`) with a text editor of your choice and paste your personal API key into that file.
+To provide an API key, you must create a file named `derpi` (no extension) in the `.../stable-diffusion-webui/extentions/lazy-pony-prompter/auth` directory (create it if it doesn't exist) with a text editor of your choice and paste your personal API key into that file.
 The API key must be the first line in the file.
 You can obtain an API key from your Derpibooru account info page (hover over your user icon -> Account).

 ### ⚙️ Advanced Configuration

 LPP can be customized to suit you personal preferences via [JSON](https://en.wikipedia.org/wiki/JSON) configuration files located in `.../stable-diffusion-webui/extensions/lazy-pony-prompter/config/`.
 If you navigate to that directory, you'll see it already contains a number of JSON files. **Do not edit these.** They will be overwritten any time you update LPP.
 Instead, create a file of the same name, but prefixed with `my_`.
-For example, if you want to add more filtered tags, create `my_filtered_tags.json` file.
+For example, if you want to customize Derpibooru related configuration, create `my_derpi.json` file.
 You only need to specify the values you want to override - user config files are merged to the default ones (lists are concatenated).
 Purpose of the files are as follows:

 * **a1111_ui.json** - controls the user interface starting/default values, such as prompt count slider min/max values, whether the extension should start folded or unfolded and so on;
-* **lpp.json** - contains general system lookups and parameters (generally, these shoud not be changed by the user, except for `negative_prompt`);
-* **character_tags.json** - contains a list of character tags (these are pushed to the beginning of the prompt);
+* **derpi.json** - contains configuration related to Derpibooru.
-* **prioritized_tags.json** - contains a list of "important" tags that are pushed to the beginning of the prompt, right after character tags;
-* **filtered_tags.json** - contains a list of tags that are pruned from prompts.

 #### Examples